divyavanmahajan/awsdatapipelinetaskrunner/README.md

 # Java taskrunner for AWS Datapipeline

-This Docker image is based off [openjdk](https://hub.docker.com/_/openjdk/).
-It runs a [AWS Datapipeline Task Runner](http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-how-remote-taskrunner-client.html).
+This Docker image runs a [AWS Datapipeline Task Runner](http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-how-remote-taskrunner-client.html).
 Each activity in a data pipeline executes on a task runner.
+It is based on the [openjdk](https://hub.docker.com/_/openjdk/) Docker image.

 ## Demo
 ```sh